News

 Becoming Trauma Aware

-The first course discusses how the path to becoming trauma proficient begins with a basic understanding of trauma and what young children’s reaction to trauma can look like in the context of their play and behaviors.
 The session will lay the foundation for understanding trauma by developing an awareness of what it is and how it reveals itself.
-Attendees will discuss the basic definition and different types of trauma and trauma reactions.
-Then, they will explore trauma in early childhood and what it can look like when processed through behavior.
+Attendees will discuss the basic definition and different types of trauma and reactions to it.
+They will also explore trauma in early childhood and what it can look like when processed through behavior.

-• 1 hour of PQAS or Act 48 credit will be available; there is no cost to attend or for PQAS hours, but Act 48 hours will incur a separate fee.
+• One hour of PQAS or Act 48 credit will be available.
+There is no cost to attend or for PQAS hours, but Act 48 hours will incur a separate fee.

 • Register